 Frequently Asked Questions

-What materials are commonly used with marble dining tables?
+What materials are used with marble dining tables?

-Marble dining tables often combine stone tabletops with metal frames, hardwood bases, or composite materials to improve stability and design flexibility.
+Marble tables often combine stone tops with metal frames, hardwood bases, or composite materials.
+This improves stability and design flexibility.

-Yes, marble surfaces are durable and heat resistant when properly sealed and maintained.
-Protective coatings can help reduce stains and scratches.
+Yes, marble is durable and heat-resistant when properly maintained.
+Protective coatings can help prevent stains and scratches.

-What is the difference between natural marble and engineered marble?
+What is the difference between natural and engineered marble?

-Natural marble is quarried stone with unique veining patterns.
-Engineered marble is a composite material created using crushed stone and resin, often designed for improved durability.
+Natural marble is quarried stone with unique patterns.
+Engineered marble is a composite designed for improved durability and consistency.

 Do marble dining tables require maintenance?

-Periodic cleaning and protective sealing help maintain marble surfaces.
-Using placemats and coasters can help protect the stone from stains.
+Regular cleaning and sealing help maintain marble surfaces.
+Using placemats and coasters adds extra protection.

 Conclusion